 FRS 109 is effective for annual periods beginning on or after 1 January 2018 with early application permitted.
 Retrospective application is required, but comparative information is not compulsory.
-The Group is currently assessing the impact of FRS 109 and plans to adopt the standard on the required effective date.
+The Group plans to adopt the new standard on the required effective date without restating prior periods' information and recognises any difference between the previous carrying amount and the carrying amount at the beginning of the annual reporting period at the date of initial application in the opening retained earnings.